-Mankato doesn’t hibernate for the winter, which means there’s still plenty to do!
-Whether it’s hitting the trails on a snowbike, cruising down Mount Kato on a tube, or playing hockey on one of our many skating rinks, get ready for a winter you won’t soon forget.
-Strap on your skis, ice skates or snowshoes and get out and experience Mankato this winter.
+Mankato doesn’t hibernate for the winter, and you shouldn’t either!
+Whether it’s hitting the trails on a snow bike, cruising down Mount Kato on a tube, or playing hockey on one of our many skating rinks, get ready for a winter you won’t soon forget.
+Strap on your skis, ice skates, or snowshoes and get out and experience Mankato this winter.

 1. Cross Country Skiing